 Leadin gives you the lowdown on the person reaching out to you: their website, company name and bio (if the tool can find it).

 It’ll also show you where the person came from, what traffic source they found you by, and what pages they visited on your website leading up to contacting you, even showing multiple days and visits.

-When you install it, Leadin automatically detects almost any contact form or comment plugin on your site by tracking visitors with a cookie.
+When you install it, Leadin automatically detects almost any contact form or comment plugin on your site by tracking visitors with a cookie, similar to affiliate tracking software.
 Once that person fills out a form, it’ll look them up by their email and give you info on them.

 Will it work for your site?
 It works with anything from Gravity forms to Disqus to your built-in comment form.
 On their site, Leadin says,